elizavetashch/surrounding_landscapes/README.md

 - GEE code for SoilGrids calculation, must be adjusted: https://code.earthengine.google.com/a64ccf0538f7192ce73c47fcd4f5a2d7 personal note: maybe accessing biodiversity can be made possible over calculating the number of plant species remotely.
+- there is no SoilGrid data available for cities, and some of the points were allocated to cities, that's why they are empty

 ### Data Repository